California State Railroad Museum Foundation (CSRMF)

 Donors help bring history to life as we restore and curate thousands of artifacts as well as the State’s impressive rolling stock.
 Having returned to service two magnificent locomotives (#402 and #6819) last year, our focus at the old Sacramento Railyards is now on the AT&SF #1010 and the Granite Rock #10, while Railtown’s famous #3 is nearing completion.

 Importantly, new exhibits inside the museum, including "Women in Rail History" and "Lucius Beebe & Charles Clegg – Out & About," have illuminated forgotten chapters of railroad history.
 There is also new public artwork with multisensory exhibits, including “Field Notes” in which old and new photos, movie footage and graphics tell how railroads affected Black Americans.
-These stories add to our understanding of life in the early 20th century and serve as inspirations for visitors to the Museum.
+These stories add to our understanding of life in the early 20th century and serve as inspiration for visitors to the Museum.

-Strong Community Bonds
+Strengthening Community Bonds

 The Museum expands its cultural impact through local partnerships with Sacramento Public Library, the Great Wall Youth Orchestra, and Sojourner Truth African Heritage Museum.
-These partnerships allow true stories to be told of how the railroad changed lives throughout the history of the American West.
+These collaborations allow true stories to be told of how the railroad changed lives throughout the history of the American West.

 The Museum also partners with and hosts the Northern California Invention Convention, transforming the Roundhouse into a high-energy hub of innovation.
 Young inventors channel the pioneering spirit of America's railway builders and showcase solutions to modern challenges—from a LEGO® sorting system to protecting the environment with sustainable actions we all can take.